ovh/docs/pages/platform/databases/01_databases_order_api/guide.en-au.md

 ### Step 7: Start using the cluster

-You’ll find the cluster connection information in your control panel; You can now start using the cluster!
+You’ll find the cluster connection information in your Control Panel; you can now start using the cluster!

 ## Go further